Sequence: Indexing

-Moreover, the subscripts and superscripts could have been left off in the third, fourth, and fifth notations, if the indexing set was understood to be the natural numbers.
-In the second and third bullets, there is a well-defined sequence ${(a_{k})}_{k=1}^\infty$, but it is not the same as the sequence denoted by the expression.

 Defining a sequence by recursion

 Sequences whose elements are related to the previous elements in a straightforward way are often defined using recursion.
 This is in contrast to the definition of sequences of elements as functions of their positions.

 To define a sequence by recursion, one needs a rule, called recurrence relation to construct each element in terms of the ones before it.
 In addition, enough initial elements must be provided so that all subsequent elements of the sequence can be computed by successive applications of the recurrence relation.